The Variable Explorer allows you to interactively browse and manage the objects generated running your code.

 DataFrames, like Numpy arrays, display in a viewer where you can show or hide “heatmap” colors, change the format and resize the rows and columns either manually or automatically.

-Additionally, the Variable Explorer in Spyder 4 has MultiIndex support in its DataFrame inspector, including for multi-level and multi-dimensional indices.
+Additionally, starting in Spyder 4, the Variable Explorer has MultiIndex support in its DataFrame inspector, including for multi-level and multi-dimensional indices.

 The options menu in the top right of the Variable Explorer pane allows you filter the objects shown by a number of different criteria.

 It also allows you to display the min and max of Numpy arrays instead of a preview of their values.